-Formed of three lobes, decorated with a view of geese by a bank of reeds which are depicted in gold thinly raised makie, silver flat makie, and gold painted lines.
+The three-lobed box is decorated with a view of five geese by a bank of reeds, which are depicted in gold thinly raised makie, silver flat makie and gold painted lines.

-The box was exhibited at the 2008 exhibition ‘Export Lacquer: Reflection of the West in Black & Gold Makie.’ at Kyoto Museum & the Suntory Museum, Tokyo.
+The box was exhibited at the 2008 exhibition ‘Export Lacquer: Reflection of the West in Black & Gold Makie’ at Kyoto Museum & the Suntory Museum, Tokyo.